Korean beef skewers with apple-cabbage slaw

 Paleo, Gluten Free, Soy Free, Dairy Free

 People are often surprised to learn that lean beef can also be good for their heart.
-In fact, a recent study shows that, as part of a heart-healthy diet, it can reduce cholesterol levels.
-This dish is a perfect example, pairing ground beef with nutritious vegetables and fruits.
-Cabbage provides cancer-fighting powers; the mandarins add vitamin C, while Asian pears boost the fiber and micronutrients important for blood, bone and cardiovascular health.
+In fact, a recent study shows that as part of a heart-healthy diet, it can reduce cholesterol levels.
+This dish is a perfect example, pairing lean ground beef with nutritious vegetables and fruits.
+Cabbage provides cancer-fighting powers, while apples add natural sweetness and fiber.

 - 10 ounces ground beef